bahossdev/Employee-Tracker/README.md

 ## Description

 This Node.js command-line application allows users to efficiently manage employees, roles, and departments within an organization.
 It provides a user-friendly interface with various features, including viewing all employees, adding new employees, updating employee roles, and more.
-The application is backed by a MySQL database, and interactions are facilitated through Inquirer prompts, Chalk, stripAnsi and console.table libraries.
+The application is backed by a MySQL database, and interactions are facilitated through Inquirer prompts, Chalk, strip-ansi and console.table libraries.

 ## Table of Contents